 This is my seventh year working with Heading Home.
-My students in the community service club all agree that their favorite volunteer event is cooking meals for Duley House, one of Heading Home’s programs for individuals.
-Over these years, we’ve cooked meals on site, and we even made a video about our experience for the BB&N website in 2015.
+My students in the community service club all agree that their favorite volunteer event is cooking meals for Duley House, one of Heading Home’s housing programs for adult individuals.
+Over the years, we’ve cooked meals on-site, and we even made a video about our experience for the BB&N website in 2015.
 Duley House feels like family to me.
-It is always a treat to drop-off off meals and catch up with the staff and residents.
-We’ve also created winter gift packs and/or activity kits for clients.
-My students love shopping for presents at Target, and I love the concrete giving.
-This year my own family created a Heading Home for the Holiday Basket, and my four year-old enjoyed choosing presents for someone her age.
+It is always a treat to drop-off off meals and chat with the staff and residents.
+We’ve created winter gift packs and/or activity kits for clients.
+My students love shopping for presents at Target, and I love concrete giving.
+This year, my own family created a Heading Home for the Holidays Basket, and my four-year-old enjoyed choosing presents for a child her age.
 Each night after lighting the Hanukkah candles, my daughter added a present to our Heading Home basket.
 She knew that these presents were for “friends who didn’t have a lot of presents or warm clothes.”

-This is the first year, I’ve coordinated large scale volunteer opportunities.
-In October, 80 seventh graders visited three heading home sites for our first ever BB&N Seventh grade day of service.
+This is the first year, I’ve coordinated large-scale volunteer opportunities.
+In October, 80 seventh graders visited 3 Heading Home sites for our first-ever BB&N seventh-grade Day of Service.
 It was an absolute pleasure to work with the Heading Home team.
 They helped inspire and coordinate a meaningful day for students and teachers.
 Together we created snack packs, made meals, decorated for Halloween, and organized food and clothing donations.
-This past December 8th graders were jealous of our project, and they decided to visit sites too.
-We’re currently running a canned food drive for Heading Home, and we’re gearing up for Heading Home to come to BB&N in February.
-Seventh grade students and teachers are delighted to reconnect with Heading Home and learn more about combatting homelessness.
+The 8th graders were jealous of our project, so they decided to visit sites too.
+We’re currently running a canned food drive for Heading Home, and we’re gearing up for Heading Home to visit BB&N in February.
+Seventh-grade students and teachers are delighted to reconnect with Heading Home and learn more about combatting homelessness.

 I am truly wowed by the incredible work that Heading Home does to combat homelessness, and I am grateful for the opportunity to volunteer for such a wonderful organization.